Information on major trade and industry news including in-depth coverage of companies, products, executives, trends, and other topics.

 (Grades 3 and up) Learn about the culture and customs of 200+ countries of the World, the 50 United States, and the Canadian Provinces.
 Includes photos, videos and more.

-(Grades 7 and up) A general reference collection of periodical and digital media content for every range of user, including middle and high school students, college-level researchers, and professional educators full-text magazines, newspapers, books, and transcripts, plus thousands of maps, pictures, weblinks, podcasts and audio/video files.
+(Grades 7 and up) A research collection of periodical and digital media content for middle and high school students, college-level researchers, and professional educators.
+Includes full-text articles, newspapers, books, and transcripts, plus thousands of maps, pictures, weblinks, podcasts and audio/video files.